KhalidAlMuhammed/Titanic---Machine-Learning-from-Disaster/README.md

 ## Evaluation
 The model's performance is evaluated based on the accuracy of the predictions it makes on the test data.
 Accuracy is defined as the percentage of passengers correctly predicted.

-## Submission Format
-Predictions should be submitted in a CSV file with exactly 418 entries plus a header row.
-The file should contain exactly two columns:
-- `PassengerId`: ID of the passenger.
-- `Survived`: Predicted survival (1) or deceased (0) status.